 For decades, our attorneys have been involved in a wide variety of landmark election law and redistricting cases.
 We have successfully represented clients before the United States Supreme Court and in state, federal, and local courts across the country at both the trial and appellate levels.
 We combine extensive knowledge of this area of law with advice and litigation strategy tailored to each client’s political and legislative needs.

 Our experience with redistricting, in particular, is extensive.
-In the current redistricting cycle, our attorneys are actively involved in advising elected officials and their staffs, redistricting commission members and other decision makers.
-We understand the unique legal challenges of redistricting at the federal, state and local levels, as well as the need to tailor advice and litigation strategies to the political realities of any given state or locality.
+In the most recent redistricting cycle, our attorneys advised elected officials and their staffs, redistricting commission members and other decision makers in a number of states regarding the redistricting process.
+We understand the unique legal challenges of redistricting at the federal, state, and local levels, as well as the need to tailor advice and litigation strategies to the political realities of any given state or locality.
 We are experienced not only with traditional redistricting efforts before state legislatures and courts, but also with the nonpartisan or bipartisan commission procedures that have been adopted in an increasing number of states.

 We understand the complexities of this field of practice and work seamlessly with a variety of experts to offer our clients comprehensive, well-reasoned counseling and dispute resolution.
 Our attorneys are routinely called on by the media to offer views on election law and related issues.
 We also regularly speak and publish articles in these areas.